If you do not pay National Insurance you may have gaps in your National Insurance record. This could be because you were:

 - employed but had low earnings

-- you’re unemployed and don’t get any benefits
+- unemployed and were not claiming benefits

-Check your National Insurance record
+Check your National Insurance record to find out:

 Decide if you want to pay voluntary contributions

 Voluntary contributions do not always increase your State Pension, for example if you were contracted out.

 If you’re below State Pension age, contact the Future Pension Centre to find out if you’ll benefit from voluntary contributions.